Informfully/Documentation/docs/source/server.rst

 If you are running Meteor locally, you can connect MongoDB Compass to the database by following the instructions in `Local Development <https://informfully.readthedocs.io/en/latest/development.html>`_.
 If Meteor has been deployed to production, take a look at `Website Deployment <https://informfully.readthedocs.io/en/latest/deployment.html>`_ to connect to a remote database.

-`List of Database Collections: <https://informfully.readthedocs.io/en/latest/database.html>`_
+`List of Database Collections <https://informfully.readthedocs.io/en/latest/database.html>`_

 Meteor Publications
 -------------------